osbornegabriel/GoogleBookApp/README.md

 1) Testing:
 I seriously struggled with how best to even begin testing an interactive single-page application.
 Creating working testing I believe is the most crucial step forward in improving this app, as this is a glaring issue.

-2) Decoupling Code From Dom:
-This was part of where I received feedback on my app.

 2) General Styling:
 I have the foundation of the aesthetic I wished for this app.
 However, there's much room for improvement in the layout used for displaying query results to the user.